redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 ```
 ## What is the Template design pattern and what is the JDBC template?

 This pattern defines the outline or skeleton of an algorithm, and leaves the details to specific implementations later.
 This pattern hides away large amounts of boilerplate code.
-Spring provides many template classes, such as JdbcTemplate, JmsTemplate, RestTemplate, and WebServiceTemplate.
+Spring provides many template classes, such as `JdbcTemplate`, `JmsTemplate`, `RestTemplate`, and `WebServiceTemplate`.
 Spring implements this pattern to access data from a database.
 In a database, or any other technology, there are some **steps** that are **always common**, such as **establishing a connection to the database, handling transactions, handling exceptions**, and some **clean up** actions which are required for **each data access process**.
 But there are also some steps which are not fixed, but depend on the application's requirement.

 ### What is JDBC template?

-The Spring JdbcTemplate class is a Spring class that simplifies the use of JDBC by implementing common workflows for querying, updating, statement execution etc. Spring’s JdbcTemplate, in a nutshell, is responsible for the following:
+The Spring `JdbcTemplate` class is a Spring class that simplifies the use of JDBC by implementing common workflows for querying, updating, statement execution etc. Spring’s JdbcTemplate, in a nutshell, is responsible for the following:
 - Acquisition of the connection
 - Participation in the transaction
 - Execution of the statement